-2 Alison Andrew, Alex Armand, Britta Augsburg, and Iván Kim Taveras, 30 March 2020.
+1 Alison Andrew, Alex Armand, Britta Augsburg, and Iván Kim Taveras, 30 March 2020.
 Challenges of adopting coronavirus precautions in low-income countries.

-3 First studies have tested messages appealing to pro-sociality, mentioning health risks, and making moral arguments in high-income countries (Barari et al. 2020; Everett et al. 2020; Utych and Fowler 2020).
+2 First studies have tested messages appealing to pro-sociality, mentioning health risks, and making moral arguments in high-income countries (Barari et al. 2020; Everett et al. 2020; Utych and Fowler 2020).
 However, effect sizes on intended behaviour are modest at best, which is partially due to very high average levels of compliance.

-4 Fetzer et al. (2020) recruited more than 100,000 respondents in 50 countries, including several low- and middleincome countries, via social and traditional media to answer an online survey on social norms and COVID-19.
+3 Fetzer et al. (2020) recruited more than 100,000 respondents in 50 countries, including several low- and middle-income countries, via social and traditional media to answer an online survey on social norms and COVID-19.
 They find that a vast majority of respondents underestimate the fraction of people in their country who think that others should comply with COVID-19 prevention behaviour.
-The authors use survey weights to account for the nonrepresentativeness of their sample, but it is likely that it is still skewed towards richer and more urban households.
+The authors use survey weights to account for the non-representativeness of their sample, but it is likely that it is still skewed towards richer and more urban households.
 Representative data from LMICs are needed to confirm their hypothesis with poorer and more rural populations.

-Bursztyn et al. (2018) show that correcting perceptions of husbands about the social approval of female labour force participation in Saudi Arabia led to higher labour force participation of their wives.
+wives.
 When designing these messages it is important to provide truthful information, both for ethical reasons and to ensure the credibility of the information.
-This might require data collection prior to the messaging.5
+This might require data collection prior to the messaging.4

-However, as mentioned earlier, pairing and aligning both descriptive social norms with injunctive social norms can further improve their effectiveness.
-Gerber and Rogers (2007) find that in the context of voter turnout, positive descriptions of social norms lead to better outcomes than negative descriptions, even when both were paired with an injunctive norm.6 Kormos et al. (2015) provide further evidence that descriptive social norms should highlight positive behaviour and, where possible, should be accompanied by a prescriptive injunctive norm in the context of sustainable transportation.
+Pairing descriptive social norms with prescriptive social norms, that is conveying social approval can further improve the effectiveness.
+Gerber and Rogers (2007) find that in the context of voter turnout, positive descriptions of social norms lead to better outcomes than negative descriptions, even when both were paired with an injunctive norm.5 Kromos et al. 2014 provides further evidence that descriptive social norms should highlight positive behaviour and where possible, should be accompanied by a prescriptive injunctive norm in the context of sustainable transportation.
 Therefore, "90% of people are washing hands frequently (positive descriptive norm), please continue to wash your hands frequently (prescriptive injunctive norm)" would likely perform better than either of the messages alone.